dnp1891/jQuery-Add-More/README.md

 # jQuery Add More Plugin
-jQuery add more plugin allows you to clone your form block and reindex your elements.
+jQuery add more plugin allows you to clone block of form and reindex form elements.
 It's easy to use.